The 17 Most Famous Paintings at the Louvre

 Veronese | Oil on Canvas | 1563 | Dept of Paintings

-The Wedding Feast at Cana is an epic painting of epic proportions.
-It is of a scene from the bible when Jesus turned water into wine at Mary’s request.
+The Wedding Feast at Cana is a painting of epic proportions.
+It depicts a scene from the Bible where Jesus turned water into wine at Mary’s request.

-In the bible, this scene would have looked much different.
-There would be beggars in comparison to those in attendance in Veronese’s version but that is what makes it so epic.
-Veronese was from the Venetian school of arts and held a colorful Venetian style which is visible in this work which may well be his masterpiece.
+In the Bible, this scene would have looked much different.
+There would have been beggars present in comparison to those in attendance in Veronese’s version, but that’s what makes it so epic.
+Veronese was from the Venetian school of arts and held a colorful Venetian style, which is visible in this work which may well be his masterpiece.

 5. David with the Head of Goliath